Top 40 amigurumi crochet patterns

 Amigurumi is a hugely popular crochet technique, with a huge range of patterns available for super-cute toys including animals, dolls, food and much more!
-We take a look at 25 of our favourite amigurumi crochet patterns, including a host of free amigurumi patterns too - enjoy!
+We take a look at 40 of our favourite amigurumi crochet patterns, including a host of free crochet patterns too - enjoy!

-Regular Simply Crochet designer Ilaria Caliri is in our opinion one of the best amigurumi designers out there!
-Her character designs always have that super-cute factor, and although amigurumi crochet patterns are generally on the small scale, this adorable free amigurumi pattern for Cory the giant bunny is a project you can really get your hooks stuck into
+Regular Simply Crochet designer Ilaria Caliri is in our opinion one of the best amigurumi pattern designers out there!
+Her amigurumi animals always have that super-cute factor, and although amigurumi patterns are generally on the small scale, this adorable free amigurumi crochet pattern for Cory the giant bunny is a project you can really get your hooks stuck into

 If you're a fan of British wildlife, then you'll love Bettie Badger!
 This adorable amigurumi crochet pattern by Erinna Lee sees Bettie all dressed to impress with her sweet frilled dress and flower headband.
 You can find the pattern on Ravelry here or you can find the pattern in issue 75 of Simply Crochet - find out what you need to make her and how to download a digital edition here.

-Not just for Halloween, this cute little bat is an easy-peasy amigurumi make for those of you who love your night-time critters!
+Not just reserved for Halloween crochet projects, this cute little bat is an easy-peasy amigurumi make for those of you who love your night-time critters!
 And the best part is, he's another of our free amigurumi patterns - you can find the free crochet bat pattern here!

 We love this little snail by Kristina from Tiny Curl.
 He's quick to hook up, has a multi-coloured shell and who wouldn't love that adorable party hat!
 You can find the free party snail crochet pattern here and don't forget to check out the rest of her free amigurumi crochet patterns too.